Felix Leiter: Jeffrey Wright: 2006 – 2021

 Casino Royale rebooted the series, which allowed Leiter to re-appear; he and Bond meet for the first time in the film.
 This version of the character is revealed to be from Milwaukee.
-As in the novel, he goes undercover to a high-stakes card game with Bond and Le Chiffre, but quickly loses his money, so he stakes Bond so the latter can bankrupt Le Chiffre.
+As in the novel, he goes undercover to a high-stakes card game with Bond (Daniel Craig) and Le Chiffre (Mads Mikkelsen), but quickly loses his money.
+He prevents Bond from killing Le Chiffre, and offers to stake Bond back-in, in exchange for letting the CIA take custody of Le Chiffre.

-He appeared again in Quantum of Solace, in which he reluctantly helps his corrupt superior Gregg Beam pursue Bond at the behest of Quantum leader Dominic Greene; he redeems himself, however, by helping Bond locate Greene and foil his plan to steal Bolivia's water rights.
-At the end of the film, M mentions that Beam has been fired and Leiter has replaced him.
+He appeared again in Quantum of Solace, in which he reluctantly helps his corrupt superior Gregg Beam (David Harbour) pursue Bond at the behest of Quantum leader Dominic Greene (Mathieu Amalric); he redeems himself, however, by helping Bond locate Greene and foil his plan to steal Bolivia's water rights.
+At the end of the film, M (Judi Dench) mentions that Beam has been fired and Leiter has replaced him.
 Early script drafts for Quantum of Solace gave Wright a larger role, but his screen time was restricted by on-set rewrites.

-Bond mentions Leiter in Spectre as a friend he has called upon for help in hiding the widow of a SPECTRE agent whom the terrorist group is trying to assassinate.
+Bond mentions Leiter in Spectre as a friend he has called upon for help in hiding Lucia Sciarra (Monica Bellucci), the widow of Marco Sciarra (Alessandro Cremona), a SPECTRE agent whom the terrorist group is trying to assassinate.
+However, Leiter himself did not appear in the film.

-The character (as portrayed by Wright) makes his final appearance in No Time to Die, in which he asks the retired Bond's help in finding a missing MI6 scientist who was kidnapped by terrorist Lyutsifer Safin's men.
-Bond agrees, but he and Leiter are betrayed by Leiter's CIA colleague Logan Ash, a double agent working for Safin.
+The character (as portrayed by Wright) makes his final appearance in No Time to Die, in which he asks the retired Bond's help in finding Valdo Obruchev (David Dencik), a missing MI6 scientist who was kidnapped by terrorist Lyutsifer Safin (Rami Malek)'s men.
+Bond agrees, but he and Leiter are betrayed by Leiter's CIA colleague Logan Ash (Billy Magnussen), a double agent working for Safin.
 Ash shoots and mortally wounds Leiter, who dies in Bond's arms.
 Later on in the film, Bond avenges Leiter by killing Ash.